New Way to Sell: Social Commerce

 - Why is social commerce worth considering?

 It seems that quite recently, the first platforms began to implement the functions of social commerce, and all this looked like another digital novelty.
-However, by the end of 2021, social commerce had already taken a full-fledged place in the e-commerce niche, becoming a new step in its development and providing new sales opportunities for businesses.
+However, social commerce had already taken a full-fledged place in the e-commerce niche, becoming a new step in its development and providing new sales opportunities for businesses.

 If you're still out of the loop, read this article to learn what social commerce is, how it works, and how it can boost your business.